YamanAlBochi/Power-And-Gas-Corporate-Churn---Data-Science-Project/README.md

 We Verify the hypothesis of price sensitivity being to some extent correlated with churn.
 It is up to us to define price sensitivity and calculate it.

-Sub-Task 3:
-I prepare a half-page summary or slide of key findings and add some suggestions for data augmentation – which other sources of data should the client provide you with and which open source datasets might be useful?

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------